AninditaBasu/indica/docs/how_to_soliloquy.md

 Maybe read the poem in the original Sanskrit?

-Wikisource has a Sanskrit site as well, and the URL format for the Rig Veda is like this: `https://sa.wikisource.org/wiki/ऋग्वेदः_सूक्तं_१.२`.
+Wikisource has a Sanskrit site as well, and the URL format for Rig Veda is like this: `https://sa.wikisource.org/wiki/ऋग्वेदः_सूक्तं_१.२`.

 I can see that the numerals need to be in the Nagari script.
 So, next what I'll do is convert the Arabic numerals to Nagari, append them to the URL, and read the poems.